m-h-miller/quora_clone/README.md

       .select('distinct questions.*')*
       .includes(:topics)

 Optimizing the back-end was a fascinating problem for me.
-I chose to write several nested JSON views, as minimalist as possible, so that I could serve up only what was required for a given action.
+I chose to write several nested JSON views, as minimalist as possible, so that I could serve up only what was absolutely necessary.

 ### Phase Voting